 The kitchen is also a good place to keep cleaning supplies for your guests to use.
 Most guests are willing to clean up their own messes, as long as they have the supplies to do so!

 The bathroom is another area where amenities make a huge difference.
 Fluffy towels and washcloths, plus soap, shampoo, and conditioner, are all expected.
-You can go above and beyond by providing additional toiletries, or maybe even wine and bubble bath.
+You can go above and beyond by providing additional toiletries, or maybe even wine and a bubble bath.

 Living areas also need amenities.
 Books, DVDs, board games, and puzzles are perfect for the living room, especially if you’re marketing your vacation rental to families.
 Outdoor entertainment items like frisbees, footballs, or even just a table and chairs encourage guests to go outside and experience the area together.

-What better way to attract that first guest to your vacation rental than to list your property on multiple sites?
+What better way to attract that first guest to your vacation rental than to list your rental property on multiple sites?
 You should also start establishing your vacation rental on social media platforms such as Facebook, Twitter, Instagram, and Pinterest.
 Create your own website for your property and ensure all of your listing and social media profiles link back to it as well.
 As you can imagine, marketing your property this way, rather than putting it on a single hosting site, is sure to be more helpful in bringing in that very first guest!

 - Deep clean the entire house.